DeskboxBrazil/cura-build/win32/README.md

 git checkout 15.06
 ```

+3. Download a Windows 7 virtual machine from the [Microsoft Developer Technologies](https://dev.windows.com/en-us/microsoft-edge/tools/vms) web site.
+Choose your OS and select:
+    - Virtual Machine: **IE11 on Win7**
+    - Select Platform: **VirtualBox**

-3. Download a Windows 7 virtual machine from modernie.com, import it into VirtualBox and configure it with the settings below:
+4. After downloading your VM, import it into VirtualBox and configure it with the settings below:
     - **Display**
         - Video Memory: 64 MB
         - [X] Enable 3D Acceleration